The Health Services Administration (HSA) program is designed to educate knowledgeable, multi-skilled current and future healthcare leaders.

 This program is also available at the University Center at Macomb Community College in Clinton Township.

 Graduates hold positions such as internal auditor for Medicare payments, supervisor of billing and reimbursement, director of community relations, claims adjustment supervisor, office manager and regional manager for clinic services.
-They work for organizations such as Blue Cross and Blue Shield, Hospice of Southeastern Michigan, Trinity Health Corporate Office, Health Alliance Plan, Eli Lilly, Wyeth, and virtually all of the Metro Detroit hospitals.
+They work for organizations such as Blue Cross and Blue Shield, Hospice of Southeastern Michigan, Trinity Health Corporate Office, Health Alliance Plan, Eli Lilly, Pfizer, and virtually all of Southeast Michigan hospitals.